Servais Ministry: Domestic policy

-The dissolution of the German Confederation after the Austro-Prussian war of 1866 allowed the Servais government in Luxembourg to turn its back on the German political model that had been imposed by the coup d'état of 1856, and to undertake a revision of the constitution.
+The dissolution of the German Confederation after the Austro-Prussian War of 1866 allowed the Servais government in Luxembourg to turn its back on the German political model that had been imposed by the coup d'état of 1856, and to undertake a revision of the constitution.
 The resulting constitution of 1868 was a compromise between the republican text of 1848, and the monarchist charter of 1856.
 Ministerial responsibility and the annual vote on taxes were re-introduced.
 The Constitution guaranteed basic civil liberties such as freedom of the press and freedom of association again.
 At the same time, the sovereign retained several important prerogatives.
 After 1848, the government and the legislature had often locked horns over constitutional questions: the constitution of 1868 re-established a certain equilibrium between these two institutions.

-Since the Grand-Duchy of Luxembourg had been made an Apostolic Vicariate in 1840, the need had been growing for a redefinition of the relations between church and state.
-The civil authorities felt snubbed when in 1870 Rome took the initiative of creating a diocese and appointing Nicolas Adames as the first Bishop of Luxembourg.
-On the advice of the Council of State, the government first refused to recognise the Vatican's decision.
-In 1872, finally, it submitted a bill to legally establish the bishopric.
+Since the Grand-Duchy of Luxembourg had been made an Apostolic Vicariate in 1840, there had been a growing need to redefine the relations between church and state.
+The civil authorities felt snubbed when in 1870 the Vatican took the initiative of creating a diocese and appointing Nicolas Adames as the first Bishop of Luxembourg.
+On the advice of the Council of State, the government at first refused to recognise the Vatican's decision.
+In 1872, it finally submitted a bill to legally establish the bishopric.
 The law, which was approved on 30 April 1873, stipulated that the bishopric could only be occupied by a Luxembourger, and the bishop had to swear an oath of loyalty to the monarch.